accessibilitywars/zaw2/content/builds/condi-soulbeast.md

 **Raid Ready**
 1. W1 Gorseval - Immobilise with {{ skill(id="12580") }} during the split phase.

+2. W2 Slothasor - Jaguar is useful for {{ skill(id="43375") }} to pull slublings.
+Make sure to point bow away from ally slubs!
-2. W2 Bandit Trio - The range, self sustainability and high amounts of CC allow this build to do mortars.
+3. W2 Bandit Trio - The range, self sustainability and high amounts of CC allows this build to do mortars.
-3. W3 Escort - For backwarg, bring {{ skill(id="12580") }} and use {{ skill(id="12507") }} to immobilise.
+4. W3 Escort - For backwarg, bring {{ skill(id="12580") }} and use {{ skill(id="12507") }} to immobilise.
+For frontwarg, black widow/jungle spider is useful for {{ skill(id="43375") }} to pull white mantle and {{ skill(id="44097") }} provides meaningul immobilise uptime on the frontwarg.
-4. W4 Cairn - This build does superb on Cairn, no adjustment is necessary, though you may wish to use {{ skill(id="31914") }} if you are baiting red circles for the group.
+5. W4 Cairn - This build does superb on Cairn, no adjustment is necessary, though you may wish to use {{ skill(id="31914") }} if you are baiting red circles for the group.
+Also see dodge section above as you will very often be dodging to move if celestial dash is unavailable.
+6. W4 Samarog - {{ skill(id="12476") }} can be used to launch Rigom, although the pushback from longbow and using a power build is preferred.
-5. W5 Dhuum - Use {{ skill(id="12517") }} during the suck skill
+7. W5 Dhuum - Use {{ skill(id="12517") }} during the suck phase.
-6. W6 This build is excellent on Twin Largos.
+8. W6 This build is excellent on Twin Largos as it is.
+9. This build can be used to pylon kite.
+Camp shortbow with Juvenile Hawk.
+Switch to sword.
+You movement skills are {{ skill(id="12521") }} (catch) and {{ skill(id="44991") }}(return).
+Take note that unlike other kiting classes, your return skill cannot survive dashing through fires.